 When will the City Council meet to consider and vote on these new proposed regulations?

 The ordinance had its “first reading” on September 6, 2018.
-It is scheduled to return to the City Council for consideration in early summer, 2019, after substantial outreach.
+It is scheduled to return to the City Council for consideration on June 17, 2019, after substantial outreach.
 The meeting will take place at Mill Valley City Hall, 26 Corte Madera.
 Avenue, Mill Valley.